DHI-GRAS/satmeta/README.md

 python setup.py install
 ```

-### Sentinel 2 Sun and Viewing Incidence angles
+### Sentinel 2 Sun and Viewing Incidence angles (2D)

-The `satmeta.s2.angles` module has functions for parsing Sentinel 2
+The `satmeta.s2.angles_2d` module has functions for parsing Sentinel 2
-Sun and Viewing Incidence angles.
+Sun and Viewing Incidence angles in 2D.
 These come on 5000 m resolution grids.

 There are functions to resample these grids to any other resolution,
 either using `scipy` and `PIL` (the `scipy.misc.imresize` function) or
 `rasterio.warp.reproject`.